 What We've Done

-Until now and through the 2021-2022 school year, the Wilder Robotics was a program in partnership with Engineering And Robotics Learned Young (EARLY) where students work in teams of 3-5 students with Lego Simple and Powered Machine sets to design and create their own robots to compete in an EARLY Robotics challenge.
+Prior to the 2022-2023 school year, the Wilder Robotics was a program in partnership with Engineering And Robotics Learned Young (EARLY) where students work in teams of 3-5 students with Lego Simple and Powered Machine sets to design and create their own robots to compete in an EARLY Robotics challenge.

 There was not any coding nor programming involved.
 Instead, the robots are controlled with a remote connected by wires to the Lego motors.
 The program provided Wilder Students a good introduction into the world of robotics.